-5. Citations to Authority.
+Citations to Authority.
+5.

 Statutes should be cited in accordance with the Bluebook.
 Citations that support a statement in the main text must be included in the main text, not in footnotes.

-(a) Case citations.
+Case citations. (a)

 Case citations must identify both the case cited and the specific page referenced.
 Parties should not use string cites without a good reason.
-When using string cites, a party should include a parenthetical explanation for each cited case.
+A party should include a parenthetical explanation for each cited case when using string cites.
 When citing to legal databases (which is not encouraged), cite to Westlaw whenever possible.

 (b) Statutory references.

-Statutory references should identify with specificity the sections and subsections referenced.
+Statutory references should identify the sections and subsections referenced with specificity.
 Citations should be to the relevant official statutory code (e.g., the U.S. Code) and should not merely reference the popular name of an act.

-(c) Citations to Other Sources.
+Citations to Other Sources. (c)

 Citations to treatises, manuals, and other materials should include the volume, section, and relevant pages.
 Attach copies if these materials are not accessible on Westlaw, especially for historical materials (e.g., older legislative history).